kids-first/kf-germline-workflow/docs/GERMLINE_SV_README.md

 ## Input Files

 At the moment the workflow uses only a few inputs:
-- `input_bams`: The germline BAM input that has been aligned to a reference genome.
+- `germline_bam`: The germline BAM input that has been aligned to a reference genome.
 - `indexed_reference_fasta`: The reference genome fasta (and associated indicies) to which the germline BAM was aligned.